sabinaioana25/RoyalTeasCafev2/README.md

-ABND | Build a Single Screen App
+# ABND | Build a Single Screen App

 This is the first part of the Android Basics Nanodegree program offered by Udacity in collaborating with Google.

-The nanodegree consists of 10 projects plus a Capstone.
-Project Description:
+# Project Description:
 Design and implement a simple app that displays information about a small business.

-Learning outcomes:
+# Learning outcomes:

 •	Setup Android Studio
 •	Understand basic app structure
 •	Identify and apprecite the difference between different view types